mhamzahashim/zbloggingx/content/posts/best-freelance-websites-for-beginners.md

 Be honest I’m working on these two sites only.
 Becuase they both are **enough for an indivual freelancer.** If you have an agency then you can create your profile on other platforms.

-**PeoplePerHour**:
+### **PeoplePerHour**:

+PeoplePerHour is another option if you're looking to earn money with freelance work online.
+You'll be able to post your profile and connect with potential employers who will respond if they want your services for any given task or job posting listed on the site.

+PeoplePerHour has a wide range of categories from programming and testing, web development, marketing, and social media work, writing jobs, and more, so there's plenty of opportunities to find something that's in line with what you do best.

+You may not always get paid as much as at other sites, but it can still be an ideal place for those who are just starting with freelancing or might also want to work on side projects while keeping their day-to-day jobs.
+Many people have posted jobs on this site and earned at least some cash in return for their time.

+It means that you should be able to find plenty of jobs that are suitable for you here if you're looking to make money with freelance platforms or any other methods listed above.
 The good thing about PPH is that you can earn per hour.
 The minimum rate of this platform is $10.
 Like you can start from $10 per hour.

 PPH Founded in 2007 by Xenios Thrasyvoulou and Simos Kitiris.
 Businesses opting to use the website are often start-ups or **SMEs** looking to grow flexibly by hiring freelancers to handle projects rather than hiring in-house or via agencies.